7 Steps To Improve Customer Experience

 One of the ways to make consumers feel comfortable is by surrounding them with happy employees.

-Zappos is an example of creating a solid work environment.
+Zappos is an example of creating a stable work environment.
 The shoe retailer is recognized for its great culture that begins from the very start with a job interview that analyzes whether a person is suitable for the company environment.

 Those who stay are introduced to the organization’s ten company values.
-A concept based around an employee poll on what they think the company’s core values should be.
+A concept based on an employee poll on what they think the company’s core values should be.
 Hundreds of ideas were submitted, which resulted in foundational themes.

 3) Targeting Your Audience